remidinishanth/blockchain_learnings/2_structure_architecture.md

 ![](images/transaction_real_example.png)

-If we watch again the bitcoin transaction chart, we’ll see that there’s a total input of 4.32123876 BTC from a previously UTXO, in the estimated bitcoin transacted we see 0.1 BTC, and in the outputs we can see 4 different addresses, probably the one with 0.1BTC is the receiver of the transaction, and the other three are random generated address to give back the change.
+If we watch again the bitcoin transaction chart, we’ll see that there’s a total input of `4.32123876` BTC from a previously UTXO, in the estimated bitcoin transacted we see `0.1` BTC, and in the outputs we can see 4 different addresses, probably the one with `0.1` BTC is the receiver of the transaction, and the other three are random generated address to give back the change.

 For security and anonymity reasons some wallets will generate random bitcoin addresses and divide the change payments in order to make it more difficult to track the spent funds, that’s also why we see an “estimated” bitcoin transacted.